EmpPowiUDE/NovalandGuide/docs/source/SendDataLive.rst

 If the condition is true, the function calls the submit() method of the HTML form element with the ID "form".
 This causes the browser to submit the form and move to the next page of the experiment.

-To define the data that needs to be sent, it is already defined in the live_method in the init.py file.
+The data to be sent, is already defined in the live_method in the init.py file.
 If we want to send data based on the example above, we can write the information in the live_method in the init.py file.

 Here's an example: